 4. Be Transparent!

-Transparency with your employees is key way of building trust, leading to improved organizational culture.
+Transparency with your employees is key way of building trust, leading to improved corporate culture.
 A weekly post on an LMS social feed about what’s happening at a corporate level is a sure-fire way to inspire your team!

 - 50% of employees say bosses sharing information and data has a significantly positive impact on productivity and motivation (HubSpot)